 The Mediterranean Academy of Diplomatic Studies (MEDAC) is an institution of higher learning with a unique focus on the Mediterranean region.

-MEDAC strives to give its students an all-round experience which includes study visits to Switzerland and Germany, simulation of negotiation experiences, guest lecturers and a dip in the culture of the Maltese islands.
+MEDAC strives to provide its students with an all-round experience which includes a study visit to Switzerland, simulation of negotiation experiences, visits by international lecturers and exposure to the culture of the Maltese islands.

-Culture and food top the extra-curriculum activities.
+Mediterranean culture and cuisine are also a popular feature of our extra-curricular activities.
 MEDAC’s annual cultural night is a celebration of culinary diplomacy with students themselves preparing mouth-watering dishes.
-Guided tours to some of Malta’s finest cities are also included.
+Guided tours to some of Malta’s finest cities are also organized.

-Both programmes are ideal for those active or aspiring to positions in international organisations, diplomatic missions, public administration, non-governmental organisations or in the private sector.
+The Masters programme is ideal for those active or aspiring to pursue careers in international organisations, diplomatic missions, public administration, non-governmental organisations or in the private sector.